senacor/cloud-native-training/kubernetes-basics/README.md

 ## Step 1

-1. start minishift if not done yet: See script `start_minikube.sh`
+1. start minikue if not done yet: See script `start_minikube.sh`
 2. Connect your docker environment to minikube in your shell by executing `minikube docker-env` and doing what it says.
 You must do that each time you open your shell.
 3. Slim down your docker-compose file, remove edge-router if still in.